-- High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both of the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, or at risk of being designated as troubled, and that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceeds 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment, and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceeds 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined, and is not PHAS or SEMAP troubled.
+- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both of the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, or at risk of being designated as troubled, and that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceeds 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment, and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceeds 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined, and is not PHAS or SEMAP troubled.

-Α. PHA Information.
+А. PHA Information.

-A.1 PHA Type: □ Small ☒ High Performer PHA Plan for Fiscal Year Beginning: (MM/YYYY): July 1, 2021 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units 381 Number of Housing Choice Vouchers (HCVs)
+A.1 PHA Name: Housing Connect PHA Code: UT003

-Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units i n Each Program
+Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units in n Each Program

-a Lead PHA: Consortia PH HCV
+Lead PHA: Consortia РН HCV

-2
+4

-20
+2 -

 В. Annual Plan Elements